elikaranja/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 13-unique creates a script that takes a list of words as input and prints only words that appear exactly once.\
 File 14-findthatword creates a script that displays lines containing the pattern “root” from the file /etc/passwd.\
 File 15-countthatword creates a script that displays the number of lines that contain the pattern “bin” in the file /etc/passwd.\
+File 16-whatsnext creates a script that displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.\